hcholab/sfkit/README.md

 - generate_personal_keys: Generate your public and private cryptographic keys for use in encrypting the data.
 - register_data: Register and validate your data.
 - encrypt_data: Encrypt your data.
 - run_protocol: Run the protocol.
 As this command may be long-running, it is recommended that you run it using nohup.
 This will prevent it from terminating if you close this window/terminal.
-For example, `nohup sftools run_protocol & tail -f nohup.out`.
+For example, `nohup sfkit run_protocol & tail -f nohup.out`.
 You can also use a tool like screen or tmux.

 ### Questions